CodeEditApp/CodeEdit/README.md

 ## Motivation

 Developers that use a Mac shouldn't be forced to use an app from the other guys.
-Yes, there have a growing community and infrastructure around extensions, and have seen incredible adoption that satisfies the needs of most developers.
+Yes, these other editors have growing communities and infrastructure around extensions, and have seen incredible adoption that satisfies the needs of most developers.
 However, comparable editors are built on Electron.
 This is a huge limitation because it cannot utilize all system resources to it's fullest potential.

 Electron requires a Chromium instance in order to run.
 This can mean massive performance losses and high RAM usage even for a small apps built on it.
 Additionally, the overall code footprint is much larger and animations are slower.
 More frames are lost and things like window resizing feels laggy.
 Native apps are smooth as butter and better utilize all system resources for better performance and better reliability.
 For more information on this, we'll point you to [a fantastic article](https://www.remotion.com/blog/why-remotion-is-a-native-macos-app-not-electron) by the nice folks at Remotion.